The Best Parental Control Apps of 2024

 9. Circle Home Plus

-The Circle Home Plus internet filter costs about $130 per year and controls any device connected to your home’s Wi-Fi.
+The Circle Home Plus internet filter (now part of Aura) costs $10 per month or $89 per year; however, the Aura pricing isn't listed plainly anywhere on their website and I had to dig through FAQ to find it without signing up for a plan.
+Circle Home Plus controls any device connected to your home’s Wi-Fi.
 If that sounds good to you, we recommend Bark Home instead.
 It costs about $80, and you don’t need to pay an annual fee.

 You can read more about our experience with our in-depth Circle Home Plus review.